 How To Respond To Ghosting?

-Whether it is a friend, a close acquaintance, online dating partner or your romantic interest, the hurt, pain and trauma are the same.
+Whether it is a friend, a close acquaintance, an online dating partner, or your romantic interest, the hurt, pain, and trauma are the same.
 Discovering you have been ghosted can be devastating and you can feel lost as to how to deal with it.

 1. Calm yourself down

 It can be extremely unnerving and unsettling to find out that the person you thought you clicked with isn’t responding to your calls and is leaving your texts on seen.
 It can be maddening, plain frustrating because you never saw it coming.
 However, you really need to try and not lose your cool.

 The first and foremost step you need to take to respond to ghosting is by recovering from ghosting.
 It will take time, but you need to give yourself a space to breathe and think objectively.
 Take this as a painful yet important learning lesson.

 2. A smart way to respond to ghosting – first, snap out of denial